urbanware-org/pwned-local/README.md

 Even though the website protects the privacy of searched passwords, some people still don't want to enter their passwords online.

 However, the website also provides that password list as a downloadable text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.

+As mentioned above, this is just a rudimentary tool as it simply processes the password list line by line which is not really performant.

 [Top](#pwned-local)